wulliy/wasteof-docs/README.md

 in front of you.

 # how
-browser devtools, reverse engineering of the several sites, and generally taking notes
+browser devtools, reverse engineering of the several sites, and generally taking notes.

 # thanks
-no problem
+no problem.

 ---